 Outside of joining retail specific collaboration communities like the Retail Cybersecurity Intelligence Sharing Center (R-CISC) and the National Retail Federation Industry Sharing and Analysis Organization (NRF ISAO), what else can a retailer do to get more data and context on threats – both seen and unseen?
 Enter ThreatConnect.
 Whether a merchant the size of Jurassic World, Los Pollos Hermanos, or Bluth’s Banana Stand, ThreatConnect provides an easy way of answering questions regarding threats and the context around them.
 In order to follow along with us, you’ll need access to ThreatConnect.
-If you don’t have ThreatConnect already, register for a TC Open account here.

 Getting Started with Threat Intelligence: How to Find Out What’s Relevant to You